ejmr/LNVL/docs/Howto.md

 setting the value of [a `Font` object][love-font] using the LÖVE engine functions; see their documentation for more information.

-You may also change the font for an individual scene only.
-You do this in a way similar to how you change the background image.
-Here is an example:
+You may also change the font only for an individual scene without affecting the rest.
+The way you do this is similar to how you change the background image of a scene.
+For example:

     START:setFont("path/to/myFont.ttf", 16)